-Children
+Children:

-In children aged 1 to 3 years without heart disease, clinical observation suggests that an overdose of LANOXIN of 6 to 10 mg was the dose resulting in death in half of the patients.
-If more than 10 mg of LANOXIN was ingested by a child aged 1 to 3 years without heart disease, the outcome was uniformly fatal when DIGIBIND Fab fragment treatment was not given.
+In children aged 1 to 3 years without heart disease, clinical observation indicates that an overdose of digoxin of 6 to 10 mg was the dose that resulted in death in half of the patients.
+If more than 10 mg of digoxin was ingested by a child aged 1 to 3 years without heart disease, the outcome was uniformly fatal when DIGIBIND Fab fragment treatment was not given.

-Most manifestations of toxicity in children occur during or shortly after the loading phase with LANOXIN.
+Most manifestations of toxicity in children occur during or shortly after the loading phase with digoxin.

-Cardiac manifestations
+Cardiac manifestations: